Iterative Averaging in the Quest for Best Test Error: Image Classification on CIFAR and Down-sampled 32x32 ImageNet Datasets

-As AdamW always outperforms Adam in our experiments, the curves for the latter are omitted in the main text; we detail these results in the suppl. mat.
+We show the results for the ResNext on CIFAR-100 in Table \ref{tab:resnextc100}, ImageNet-32 in Table \ref{tab:tinyimagenet} and further CIFAR-100/10 results in Table \ref{tab:cifar10and100}.
+We also show the training curves for CIFAR-100 and ImageNet-32 in Figure \ref{fig:c100}.
+As AdamW always outperforms Adam in our experiments, the curves for the latter are omitted in the main text; we detail these results in the supplementary.
 The results show that optimisers with IA (SWA, Gadam and GadamX) invariably improve over their counterparts without, and GadamX always delivers the strongest performance.
-Without compromising convergence speed, Gadam outperforms tuned SGD and Padam - suggesting that solutions found by adaptive optimisers do not necessarily generalise more poorly, as suggested in the literature \cite{wilson2017marginal}.
+Without compromising convergence speed, Gadam outperforms tuned SGD and Padam - suggesting that solutions found by adaptive optimisers do not necessarily generalise more poorly, as suggested in the literature \citep{wilson2017marginal}.
 Indeed, any generalisation gap seems to be closed by the using IA and an appropriately implemented weight decay.
-We emphasise that results here are achieved \textbf{without} tuning the point at which we start averaging $T_{\mathrm{avg}}$; if we allow crude tuning of $T_{\mathrm{avg}}$, on CIFAR-100 GadamX achieves 77.22\% (VGG-16) and 79.41\% \footnote{As opposed to $77.90\%$ without tuning.} (PRN-110) test accuracy respectively, which to our knowledge are the best reported performances on these architectures (details in the suppl. mat.).
+We emphasise that results here are achieved \textbf{without} tuning the point at which we start averaging $T_{\mathrm{avg}}$; if we allow crude tuning of $T_{\mathrm{avg}}$, on CIFAR-100 GadamX achieves 77.22\% (VGG-16) and 79.41\% \footnote{As opposed to $77.90\%$ without tuning.} (PRN-110) test accuracy respectively, which to our knowledge are the best reported performances on these architectures.
+We show results on ImageNet 32$\times$32 \citep{chrabaszcz2017downsampled} in Figure \ref{subfig:imagenet}.
+While Gadam does not outperform our strong SGD baseline, it nevertheless improves upon AdamW greatly and posts a performance stronger than the SGD baseline in literature with identical \citep{chrabaszcz2017downsampled} and improved \citep{mcdonnell2018training} setups.
+Finally, GadamX performs strongly, outperforming more than 3\% compared to the baseline \citep{chrabaszcz2017downsampled} in Top-5 accuracy.
+We run each experiment three times with mean and standard deviation reported.
+In this section, all non-IA baselines are tuned rigorously with proper schedules for fair comparisons\footnote{In image classification, we use the \emph{linear schedule}, which both performs better than usual step schedule (see supplementary) and is consistent with \citep{izmailov2018averaging}.}, and we also include the results reported in the previous works in Table \ref{tab:baselines} of appendix Section \ref{sec:experimentdetails}.